arenamanagerofficial/arena-manager/README.md

 # ArenaManager - Your All-in-One Discord Bot for Esports Excellence

-Arena Manager is not just a bot, it's the pinnacle of esports management on Discord.
+ArenaManager is not just a bot, it's the pinnacle of esports management on Discord.
 Crafted for gaming communities, Arena Manager simplifies scrims, orchestrates tournaments, and enriches your server with a plethora of features.

 ![Language](https://img.shields.io/badge/javascript-blue?logo=javascript)
 ![discord.js Version](https://img.shields.io/badge/lib-discord.py%202.0-blue)